to-sky/greenpepperclub/wp-content/plugins/visualcomposer/readme.txt

 * Added: Range control attribute in Separator
 * Added: Factory reset option in Settings
 * Update: New icon libraries
-* Update: Extension download in the editor on update
+* Update: Extension download in editor on update

 = 1.2 =
 *Release Date - 2017-08-31*